Keith Vincent Garner: Publications and media appearances

 He has written A Word for the World (2013) and Cross Talk – Words for the Crossroads of Life (2008).
-He regularly hosts television programs produced by Wesley Mission which are shown on Channel 9 and the Australian Christian Channel.
+He regularly hosted television programs produced by Wesley Mission which were shown on Channel 9 and the Australian Christian Channel.
 He was involved in the film Santa’s Forgotten People, a documentary about the Wesley Mission's work with the homeless at Christmas.
-Garner is a recognised spokesperson for welfare issues and frequently speaks on ABC Radio, discussing issues such as financial stress and homelessness in Australia.
+Garner was a recognised spokesperson for welfare issues, discussing issues such as financial stress and homelessness in Australia.
 In late June 2013, marking 50 years since the inception of the Lifeline Suicide Prevention service, Keith and Carol Garner were hosts to ABC radio presenter, Simon Marnie, to their home for Sunday Brunch, part of the Weekends with Simon Marnie program on ABC 702.
 Uniquely, Garner was invited to be the interview guest on this program for a second time on Easter Day 2020, in a live interview from his home.
-The tables were turned when Simon interviewed Keith on Channel 9 in December 2020.
+Simon also interviewed Keith on Channel 9 in December 2020.

-Easter Mission had been an important part of the life of Wesley Mission, during the COVID-19 pandemic, the Wesley Centre on Pitt Street in Sydney initially had to be closed and rather than to cancel the regular service broadcast on the Nine Network to Australians and streamed internationally on Easter Sunday, a special Sunrise Service was broadcast under strict health conditions from studio.
+Easter Mission had been an important part of the life of Wesley Mission.
+During the COVID-19 pandemic, the Wesley Centre on Pitt Street in Sydney initially had to be closed and rather than to cancel the regular service broadcast on the Nine Network to Australians and streamed internationally on Easter Sunday, a special Sunrise Service was broadcast under strict health conditions from studio.
 Garner also streamed a nightly devotional series, The Isolation of the Cross, from his back garden each night during Holy Week 2020.
-The online audience grew day by day with many people watching on Facebook and YouTube.
+The online audience grew day by day with thousands watching on Facebook and YouTube.
 The series was also aired on UCB2 radio in the UK.
 Keith commented to the Methodist Recorder, "The response to the series was overwhelming.
-Nearly two thirds of the audience for the final episode came from outside Australia, with London and New York featuring amongst top locations.
+Nearly two thirds of the audience for the final episode came from outside Australia, with the highest number of viewers from London and New York.
 This has so much to say that where the virus was most prevalent, people are looking for hope."